au-research/raido/doc/architecture/raid-architecture.md

 endpoint.

-The only "central RAiD API" exists for the convenience of _readers_ who do not need/want to understand the federated nature of the RAiD system.
+The only "central RAiD API" exists for the convenience of _readers_ who do not need/want to deal with the federated nature of the RAiD system.

 In order to mint a RAiD, a customer must have a direct legal relationship with an organisation operating as a RAiD registration agency.
 The customer